AmandaFrisk/AmandaFrisk/README.md

-👋 Hi, I am a software engineer currently learning JavaScript and enjoying the challenge. 🌱
+👋 Hi, I am a software engineer currently learning React and enjoying the challenge. 🌱

  I 💞️ collaborating with innovative minds and continuously learning.